 The use of a new technique, Fourier transform infrared (FTIR) chemical imaging, has been demonstrated for the enhancement of latent fingermarks on a number of surfaces.
 Images of untreated fingermarks on glass backgrounds with excellent ridge detail were

 Thomas, J, Buzzini, P, Massonnet, G, Reedy, BJ & Roux, CP 2005, 'Raman spectroscopy and the forensic analysis of black/grey and blue cotton fibres - Part 1.
-Investigation of the effects of varying laser wavelength', Forensic Science International, vol. 152, no. 2, pp. 189-197.View/Download from: UTS OPUS or Publisher's site
+Investigation of the effects of varying laser wavelength', Forensic Science International, vol. 152, no. 2, pp. 189-197.View/Download from: Publisher's site

 Raman spectroscopy was investigated to determine the optimal conditions, mainly laser wavelength/s, for the analysis of the commonly encountered black/grey and blue cotton fibres dyed with reactive dyes.
 In this first part, a single blue cotton fibre, it